On this page:

 Join us for a weekend intensive innovation event to address a long-standing problem of significance in both the military and public sectors.
 You will work with other students from varied backgrounds to push the solutions as far as you can in the weekend timeframe and will pitch your ideas to regional experts on the problem.

-This semester's theme is "The Psychology of Connection: From Education to Work to Space."
+Spring 2021 theme "The Psychology of Connection: From Education to Work to Space."

 The pandemic has introduced the United States and the world to a new way of operating – one where we connect through bits and bytes rather than with handshakes and at the water cooler.
 The year 2020 exposed many strengths and yet many weaknesses of human interaction with technology.
 To capitalize on what we learned, it is time to develop new ideas for how we interface with technology and apply that new knowledge to better our lives in the classroom, organizations, and space colonization.